devil893/UrbanStyle/README.md

 1. Register a new user and log in via the frontend.
 2. As an admin, log in to the admin panel.
-3. Add products, view/manage orders, and track performance.
+3. Add products and view/manage orders.
 4. Shop from the customer website and place test orders using Stripe.

 ---